-- Risk management strategies have been developed within the following school policies: - Mandatory Reporting Policy and Procedures Policy 2014 - Student Engagement Policy 2014 - Duty of Care Policy 2014 - Ensure that all staff are up to date with the Department Mandatory Reporting online Professional Development - Ensure that we follow the staff selection checklist before any staff member is offered employment.
+Risk management strategies have been developed within the following school policies:

-- Ensure that our Out of School Hours Care provider has a copy of our school policy. - Provide a safe environment that staff can come and discuss their child safety concerns with the Principal. - Provide students regularly with exposure to numbers such as Kids Helpline through the mechanism of our eSmart curriculum.
+- o Mandatory Reporting Policy and Procedures Policy 2014 - o Student Engagement Policy 2014 - o Duty of Care Policy 2014 - Ensure that all staff are up to date with the DET's Mandatory Reporting online Professional Development module. - Ensure that we follow the staff selection checklist before any staff member is offered employment. - Ensure that our Out of School Hours Care provider has a copy of our school policy. - Provide a safe environment that staff can come and discuss their concerns regarding a child at risk, with the Principal. - Provide students regularly with exposure to numbers such as Kids Helpline through the mechanism of our eSmart curriculum.